hchris-dev/CSCI30_Assignments_25/Final_Project/README.txt

 the map markers file I created is nearly 800 mbs, after reducing it to only include loans that went to collections.
 I will add a copy of the .html files in the Maps folder in this project’s GitHub repo.

-To run this program, save all files and folders in one folder.
+To run this program, save main.py and the Data folder in one folder.
 Then, run main.py.